eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/typeSupport/typeSupport.rst

 ========================

-The definition of the data type exchanged in a :ref:`dds_layer_topic_topic` is divided in two classes: the TypeSupport and the TopicDataType.
+The definition of the data type exchanged in a :ref:`dds_layer_topic_topic` is divided in two classes: the :class:`TypeSupport` and the :class:`TopicDataType`.

-TopicDataType describes the data type exchanged between a publication and a subscription, i.e., the data corresponding to a :ref:`dds_layer_topic_topic`.
+:class:`TopicDataType` describes the data type exchanged between a publication and a subscription, i.e., the data corresponding to a :ref:`dds_layer_topic_topic`.
-The user has to create a specialized class for each concrete type that will be used by the application.
+The user has to create a specialized class for each specific type that will be used by the application.

-Any specialization of TopicDataType must be registered in the :ref:`dds_layer_domainParticipant` before it can be used to create :ref:`dds_layer_topic_topic` objects.
+Any specialization of :class:`TopicDataType` must be registered in the :ref:`dds_layer_domainParticipant` before it can be used to create :ref:`dds_layer_topic_topic` objects.
-A TypeSupport object encapsulates an instance of TopicDataType, providing the methods needed to register the type and interact with the publication and subscription.
+A :class:`TypeSupport` object encapsulates an instance of :class:`TopicDataType`, providing the functions needed to register the type and interact with the publication and subscription.
-To register the data type, create a new TypeSupport with a TopicDataType instance and use the :func:`register_type` method on the TypeSupport.
+To register the data type, create a new :class:`TypeSupport` with a :class:`TopicDataType` instance and use the :func:`register_type` member function on the :class:`TypeSupport`.
 Then the :ref:`dds_layer_topic_topic` can be created with the registered type name.

 .. note::

    Registering two different data types on the same :ref:`dds_layer_domainParticipant` with identical names is not allowed and will issue an error.
-   However, it is allowed to register the same data type within the same :ref:`dds_layer_domainParticipant` with the same or different names.
+   However, it is allowed to register the same data type within the same :ref:`dds_layer_domainParticipant`, with the same or different names.
-   If the same  the same data type is registered twice on the same :ref:`dds_layer_domainParticipant` with the same name, the second registering will have no effect, but will not issue any error.
+   If the same data type is registered twice on the same :ref:`dds_layer_domainParticipant` with the same name, the second registering will have no effect, but will not issue any error.

 .. literalinclude:: /../code/DDSCodeTester.cpp